Reference

 - Bottom rail

-- The horizontal member at the base of a gate frame.
-On sliding gates it's heavier (carries the rollers); on swing gates it's the same profile as the top rail.
+- The bar across the base of a gate frame.
+On a sliding gate it is heavier because it carries the rollers; on a swing gate it matches the top rail.

 - Bottom roller

-- A wheel mounted under a tracked sliding gate that runs along a V-track or inside a U-track.
-Carries the gate's weight.
+- A wheel fixed under a tracked sliding gate.
+It runs along the V-track or inside the U-track and carries the gate's weight.

 - Bracing bar